Meatpackers deny workers benefits for COVID-19 deaths, illnesses

 "That is the ultimate question: How can you prove it?" said Nick Fogel, an attorney specializing in workers' compensation at the firm Burg Simpson in Colorado.

 The meatpacking industry has suffered severe coronavirus outbreaks, in part because production-line workers often work side-by-side for long shifts.
-Companies including JBS, Tyson Foods Inc and WH Group Ltd's Smithfield Foods closed about 20 plants this spring after outbreaks, prompting President Donald Trump in April to order the plants to stay open to ensure the nation's meat supply.
+Companies including JBS, Tyson Foods and WH Group's Smithfield Foods closed about 20 plants this spring after outbreaks, prompting President Donald Trump in April to order the plants to stay open to ensure the nation's meat supply.
 The White House declined to comment on the industry's rejections of workers' claims.
-The U.S. Department of Labor did not respond to a request for comment.
+The US Department of Labor did not respond to a request for comment.

 Tyson has also denied workers' compensation claims stemming from a big outbreak in Iowa, workers' attorneys told Reuters.
 Smithfield workers at a plant in Sioux Falls, South Dakota, also hit by a major outbreak, have generally not filed claims, a union official said, in part because the company has paid infected workers' wages and medical bills.